mauricemach/coffeekup/README.md

 ## Caveats

 Like Markaby, not the fastest horse in the stable.
-Run benchmark.coffee for details.
+Run "cake benchmark" for details.
 In the context of node's screaming performance though, maybe it won't matter as much as it did for Markaby in the MRI.
 Your feedback is appreciated.

 ## Compatibility